aiyojun/lea/README.md

 I hope i can insist on accomplishing the project!

+At present, this isn't a completed project.
+So, it's unnecessary to download the project!

 ## build

 Now, you can just build parsing program of 'lea' language!
 And this will go on for a long time.